 Proof.
 Left to the reader.

-Definition 2.5 (Residual errors of a fitted model value) The residual of a fitted value \(\hat y\) (shorthand: “residual”) is its error: \[
+Definition 2.5 (Residuals of a fitted model value) The residual of a fitted value \(\hat y\) (shorthand: “residual”) is its error relative to the observed data: \[

 \begin{aligned}